-People moving, shouting, singing, smiling — photos should help people feel like they’re part of a big, powerful, ambitious movement.
-Look for crowd shots that fill the frame, and images of people in the middle of taking action.
+People moving, shouting, singing, smiling — photos that help people feel like they’re part of a energetic, powerful, ambitious movement.

 Crediting photographers: Good photos are crucial for visuals, and it's hard to get good photos without good photographers.
 Make sure to credit the photographer, and don't use photos without permission.